mohamedsaif/AI-Landing-Zones/citadel/citadel-agents-spoke-guide.md

 - Building single-agent or multi-agent systems with Foundry tools
 - Publishing agents to Microsoft 365 Copilot (Teams, Copilot Marketplace,...)
 - Need rapid AI development velocity with minimal infrastructure management
+- Create one or more AI Foundry projects, each project can host multiple agents and can be configured with the deployment scripts.

 **Benefits**:
 - Fully managed runtime (no infrastructure management)